 Geography Curriculum Years 3 and 4

-Geography Curriculum Years 3 to 6
+Geography Curriculum Years 5 and 6

 Teachers assess children in their knowledge and also key geographical skills.
 How children progress in these can be viewed in the document below.